-When the power supply cord is not connected to a 115-volt external power source or the generator, power for lights and 12-volt appliances is automatically provided from the auxiliary battery.
+When the power supply cord is not connected to a 115-volt external power source or the generator, power for lights and 12-volt appliances is automatically provided from the auxiliary battery system.
+This system may include one or two auxiliary batteries, depending on model.